 Intangible assets are initially recognised at cost.
-The cost of an intangible asset is the purchase price and other costs attributable to bring the intangible asset to the location and condition necessary for it to be capable of operating in the manner intended by the Municipality, or where an intangible asset is acquired at no cost, or for a noninal cost, the cost shall be its fair value as at the date of acquisition.
+The cost of an intangible asset is the purchase price and other costs attributable to bring the intangible asset to the location and condition necessary for it to be capable of operating in the manner intended by the Municipality, or where an intangible asset is acquired at no cost, or for a nominal cost, the cost shall be its fair value as at the date of acquisition.
 Trade discounts and rebates are deducted in arriving at the cost.
-The cost of an intangible asset acquired in exchange for a non-monetary assets or monetary assets, or a combination of monetary and non-monetary assets is measured at the fair value of the asset given up, unless the fair value of the asset received is more clearly evident.
-If the acquired item could not be measured at its fair value, its cost is measured at the carrying amount of the asset given up.
-If the acquired item's fair value was not determinable, it's deemed cost is the carrying amount of the asset(s) given up.
+The cost of an intangible asset is measured at the fair value of the asset given up, unless the fair value of the asset received is more clearly evident.
+If the acquired items could not be measured at its fair value, its cost is measured at the carrying amount of the asset given up.